brenda-reverb/brenda-reverb/README.md

 - 👋 Hi, I’m @brenda-reverb
-- 👀 I’m interested in javascript, AI and
+- 👀 I’m interested in javascript, AI and everything web development
 - 🌱 I’m currently learning about materials to print labels
 - 💞️ I’m looking to collaborate on improving products